UPDATE: Richard L. Sample passed away on August 10, 2021

 Lewis Beach Marvin and the amazing dwelling he put together in the hills of Malibu, is featured in Mondo Hollywood.
 The movie is a cult film known as an important document of counterculture LA/1960s history.

 I did some research and one story says that Lewis Beach Marvin is the young man who gives Jim Morrison a lamb on stage in Miami on May 1st 1969.
 This can be seen on a video.
 I haven’t checked lately.
 It’s the concert that resulted in Morrison’s arrest due to alledgedly exposing his penis on stage.

 Lewis Beach Marvin was an vegan activist WAY before it was a “thing.”

 Shortly after I returned from California, I rented Mondo Hollywood on Amazon.
-I was unable to spot Richard’s sculptures in the film–a sculptress named Valerie Porter is one of the “main characters” and the movie is heavy on a variety of her sculptures and and many other sculptures and structures.
+I was unable to specifically identify Richard’s sculptures in the film–A sculptor named Valerie Porter is one of the “main characters” and the movie is heavy on a variety of her sculptures and many other sculptures and structures.

 I did see his ending credit as:

 Famous pinup and 50s, 60s Playboy photographer Peter Gowland:

 Peter Gowland called Richard (in 1974) looking for Paige because she hadn’t been seen for a while.
 He called Richard back some time later to tell him that Paige had committed suicide.
 Peter did not tell Richard the method that Paige used to kill herself.